basho/riak_kv/docs/NextGenREPL-GettingStarted.md

 ```
 ttaaefs_allcheck = 2
 ttaaefs_hourcheck = 0
 ttaaefs_daycheck = 10
 ttaaefs_rangecheck = 24

+ttaaefs_maxresults = 64
+ttaaefs_rangeboost = 8
 ```

 The schedule is how many times each 24 hour period to run a check of the defined type.
 The schedule is re-shuffled at random each day, and is specific to that nodes peer relationship.

 As this is a configuration for nval full-sync, all of the data will always be compared - by merging a cluster-wide tictac tree and comparing the trees of both clusters.
 If a delta is found by that comparison, the scheduled work item determines what to do next:

-- `all` indicates that the whole database should be scanned for all time looking for deltas, but only for deltas in a limited numbe of broken leaves of the merkle tree (the `ttaaefs_maxresults`).
+- `all` indicates that the whole database should be scanned for all time looking for deltas, but only for deltas in a limited number of broken leaves of the merkle tree (the `ttaaefs_maxresults`).

 - `hour` or `day` restricts he scan to data modified in the past hour or past 24 hours.